 If your referral is accepted by a Duke Health provider, you will receive a letter of agreement outlining planned services and the anticipated cost.

-If you do not have commercial insurance and you are not being sponsored by your government, you are considered “self-pay”.
+If you do not have commercial insurance and you are not sponsored by your government, you are considered “self-pay”.
 Self-pay patients must pay the cost of treatment in full before being scheduled for care.

 International patients are not eligible for financial assistance or charity care.